wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 ..
 Major changes

-* All administration interfaces ``xivo-web-interface`` and ``wazo-admin-ui`` have been removed
+* All administration interfaces ``xivo-web-interface`` and ``wazo-admin-ui`` have been removed.
+They are replaced by ``wazo-ui``.
+To install it, run the following command after the upgrade: ``apt install wazo-ui``.
-* ``xivo-ctid`` has been removed, therefore the ``wazoclient`` will not connect anymore.
+* The Wazo Client and ``xivo-ctid`` have been removed.
 * ``wazo-dird`` is now configured using its REST API.
-The previous configuration have been removed and a new profile ``default`` is now created for each new tenant.
+The previous configuration files have been removed and a new profile ``default`` is now created for each new tenant.
-* `Entity` concept has been replaced by `tenant`.
+* `Entity` concept has been replaced by `Tenant`.
 The previous concept was not completely sealed and we have fixed it with the `tenant`.

   * Existing devices are migrated automatically to the tenant of their first associated line.
 If a device is in autoprov mode, it will be migrated to the default tenant.
 See :ref:`intro-provisioning` for more information on how device tenants are handled.
   * Agents are now multi-tenant.
 Agents created using the rest API that were not logged into a queue and that were not associated to a user have been deleted.
   * Skills are migrated to the tenant of the agent with whom they are associated.
-If a skill was not associated with an agent, is has been deleted.
+If a skill was not associated with an agent, it has been deleted.
   * All the existing skill rules have been associated to the tenant of the first queue found in the database.
-If no queue was found, meaning there was no queue, the skill rules were deleted.
+If there were no queue configured in the system, the skill rules have been deleted.
   * Call logs are now multi-tenant.
 Each call log that cannot be associated to a tenant has been associated to the ``master`` tenant.
-Also each new call log that cannot extract tenant from call informations, will be associated to the master tenant.
+Also for all call logs created after the upgrade, if the tenant cannot be extracted from call informations, they will be associated to the master tenant.

   .. toctree::
      :maxdepth: 1